-B. Blake Levitt is an award-winning journalist who has specialized in medical and science writing for nearly three decades.
+B. Blake Levitt is an award-winning journalist who has specialized in medical and science writing for three decades.
 She has researched the biological effects of nonionizing radiation since the late 1970's.
 A former New York Times freelance contributor, she has written widely on medical issues for both the lay and professional audience.
 Her work has appeared in numerous national publications and has been translated into Russian and Chinese.

 Ms. Levitt earned two Bachelor of Arts degrees cum laude from Quinnipiac University with subsequent postgraduate work in essay writing at Yale University.
 She is a former member of the American Medical Writers Association, the New York Academy of Sciences, and the Bioelectromagnetics Society, and a current member of the National Association of Science Writers, as well as the Authors Guild.
 She has been listed in Who’s Who of American Women, Who’s Who in the World, Who’s Who in Science and Engineering, and Who’s Who of International Writers and Authors.

 Ms. Levitt’s work is referenced in numerous government publications and other resources on EMF.
 She has appeared in four documentaries; has helped several congressional offices write legislation for energy research appropriations and land-use issues pertaining to antenna and tower siting.
 At the invitation of U.S. Senators Patrick Leahy, James Jeffords and other legislators, she has participated in congressional briefings on the environmental effects of ambient energy exposures in 2000 and 2007.
 In May 2002, she was an invited speaker at the Royal College of Physicians, London, UK, on the environmental effects of nonionizing radiation.